broch/broch.github.io/posts/linux-install.md

     nmcli connection delete name_or_id

 You can also edit or delete existing connections.
-There are also terminal-based editors and a dmenu option for interacting with NetworkManager, but I haven't looked at those.

-The connections are stored as files in the `/etc/NetworkManager/system-connections` directory.
+Connections are stored as files in the `/etc/NetworkManager/system-connections` directory.
 Note that the passwords are stored in plain text in these files.
 I don't mind this since none of the WIFI connections I use are very secret [^nm-gkr].

 [^nm-gkr]: NetworkManager can be integrated with gnome keyring, using a [`SecretAgent`](https://developer.gnome.org/NetworkManager/stable/gdbus-org.freedesktop.NetworkManager.SecretAgent.html) service.
 Setting `psk-flags=1` means a user secret agent will be asked for the password (see `man nm-settings`).
 The `nm-applet` application from the package `network-manager-gnome`implements the required service interface.
 It will ask the user for the password on demand and store it for late use in the keyring.
 If you don't install this, a workaround is to remove the `psk` entry from the connection file and get `nmcli` to ask you to enter the password: `nmcli --ask connection up Cafe`.
 I also had a go at [writing my own SecretAgent](https://github.com/tekul/nm-agent) to try out the Haskell `dbus` and `gnome-keyring` libraries.